Old-fashioned doughnut: Preparation

 Primary ingredients in an old-fashioned doughnut include flour, sugar, eggs, sour cream or buttermilk, and leavening agents such as baking powder or baking soda.
 Additional ingredients may include milk, butter, vanilla extract and salt.
 Some recipes use vegetable shortening.
 The use of buttermilk or sour cream may impart a rich flavor to the doughnut.

-It is typically deep-fried, and may be deep fried at a lower temperature compared to other doughnut styles, having a crunchier texture compared to other cake doughnut styles.
-Frying at a lower temperature contributes to its rough, cracked texture.
-Being turned several times while cooking in the oil also contributes to its texture.
+The old-fashioned doughnut may also have a similar texture to that of a buttermilk doughnut, may be crisp in texture, and typically has cracks and pores on its surface.
+It is typically deep-fried, and may use a lower oil temperature compared to other doughnut styles.
+Frying at a lower temperature imparts its crunchier texture and contributes to its rough, cracked surface.
+Being turned several times while cooking in the oil also affects its texture.

-It may be prepared with toppings such as sugar, chocolate or maple glazes, dusted with granulated sugar or cinnamon-sugar, or served plain without any topping.
-The shape of the doughnut can lend to the retention of a greater amount of glaze or other toppings compared to other doughnut styles.
-The old-fashioned doughnut may have a similar texture to that of a buttermilk doughnut, may be crisp in texture, and typically has cracks and pores on its surface.
+Old-fashioned doughnuts may be prepared with toppings such as sugar, chocolate or maple glazes, dusted with granulated sugar or cinnamon-sugar, or served plain without any topping.
+The shape of the doughnut can lead to the retention of a greater amount of glaze or other toppings compared to other doughnut styles.

 Commercial preparation

-Commercially prepared old-fashioned doughnut batter mixes are mass-produced in the United States, which may be prepared by simply adding cold water to the mix.
-Prepared mixes are used by some doughnut shops.
-Doughnut shops may prepare old-fashioned doughnuts by loading the batter into the hopper of a doughnut maker, which upon turning a hand crank, drops a formed doughnut into a deep fryer.
+Commercially prepared old-fashioned doughnut batter mixes mass-produced in the United States, may be prepared by simply adding cold water to the mix.
+Prepared mixes are used by some, but not all, doughnut shops.
+Doughnut shops may prepare old-fashioned doughnuts by loading the batter into the hopper of a doughnut maker, which uses a hand crank to drop formed doughnuts into a deep fryer.
 Doughnut makers are also used for other doughnut varieties, such as cake doughnuts, yeast doughnuts, cream filled, and jelly filled doughnuts.

 Nutrition information

-One glazed old-fashioned doughnut contains approximately 420 calories, 21 grams of fat, 10 grams of saturated fat, 260 milligrams of sodium, 57 grams of carbohydrate, 34 grams of sugar, 4 grams of protein and less than one gram of dietary fiber.
+One average glazed old-fashioned doughnut contains approximately 420 calories, 21 grams of fat, 10 grams of saturated fat, 260 milligrams of sodium, 57 grams of carbohydrate, 34 grams of sugar, 4 grams of protein and less than one gram of dietary fiber.